top of page

 • If you need washing or shopping this can be arranged too!
 Importantly, they will to help you to maintain contact with friends, family, schools and other external organisations such as local authorities and healthcare providers.

-• An important part of their role will be to introduce themselves to new families on the ward and to answer questions about the ward and wider hospital site, with information on shops, parking etc. They will be on-hand to provide an ‘ever ready ear’ to listen to you and provide comfort at difficult times.
+• An key part of their role will be to introduce themselves to new families on the ward and to answer questions about the ward and wider hospital site, with information on shops, parking etc. They will be on-hand to provide an ‘ever ready ear’ to listen to you and provide comfort at difficult times.

 • The Family Support Worker will continue to support families even after they have left hospital and will give continuity on future visits or at clinics.